go-goyave/goyave/docs_src/src/guide/configuration.md

 <p><Badge text="Since v3.0.0"/></p>

 Get a float config entry.
-Panics if the entry doesn't exist or is not a `float64` or if it doesn't exist.
+Panics if the entry doesn't exist or is not a `float64`.

 | Parameters   | Return             |
 |--------------|--------------------|